Ziff–Gulari–Barshad model

-The Ziff–Gulari–Barshad (ZGB) model is a simple Monte Carlo method for catalytic reactions of oxidation of carbon monoxide to carbon dioxide on a surface using Monte-Carlo methods which captures correctly the essential dynamics: the phase transition between two poisoned states (either CO2- or O-poisoned) and a steady-state in between.
+The Ziff–Gulari–Barshad (ZGB) model is a simple Monte Carlo method for catalytic reactions of oxidation of carbon monoxide to carbon dioxide on a surface using Monte-Carlo methods which captures correctly the essential dynamics: phase transitions between two poisoned states (either CO2- or O-poisoned) and a steady-state in between.
 It is named after Robert M. Ziff, Erdogan Gulari, and Yoav Barshad, who published it in 1986.

 Model definition

 The model consists of three steps: